 Other pages you may like :

-The Northumbria Ringing Group is using their £1,000 Community Heritage Fund award to help conserve and promote Redesdale’s bird populations.
+Northumbria Ringing Group are using their £1,000 Community Heritage Fund award to help conserve and promote Redesdale’s bird populations.

 People will be taking part in making nest boxes to distribute throughout Redesdale.
 The focus is Barn and Tawny Owls, but the project will also help Swifts, Tits and Flycatchers, and Northumbria Ringing Group will monitor the nest box success.
 “Owls are a part of our wildlife heritage and particularly appeal to children.
 Nest boxes create a secure nest site, so will increase breeding opportunities and the public events will boost interest in bird conservation.” – Bryan Galloway, Northumbria Ringing Group

-Find out more about the Northumbrian Ringing Group’s project below.
+Find out more about the Northumbria Ringing Group’s project below.